Greaves Cotton: History

 The company was founded in 1859 by James Greaves and George Cotton.
 It was incorporated in 1922 as a private limited company.
 Greaves Cotton was purchased by Lala Karam Chand Thapar of the Thapar Group in 1947.
 It was converted into a public limited company in 1950.
+Greaves Cotton was purchased by Lala Karam Chand Thapar of the Thapar Group in 1947.
+It was converted into a public limited company in 1950.